YongliHe23/SequenceExamples-GE/2DGRE/README.md

 # 2D spoiled GRE sequence for Pulseq on GE v2 (pge2)

-Dual-echo 2D SPGR acquisition, with two different ADC events.
+Dual-echo 2D SPGR acquisition, with two different ADC events with different bandwidth and number of samples acquired.

 Tested on the following system:
 * GE MR750